byui-cse/itm300-course/source/module-05/project-lab.md

     Your website should be running on your EC2 instance.
 You can find the link to the website by clicking on the checkmark next to the EC2 and at the bottom of the page finding the Public IPv4 DNS.

-    If your website isn't running, you'll need to check to see if the httpd services is running and enabled.
+    If your website isn't running, you'll need to check to see if the httpd service is running and enabled.
 You can check this by connecting to the EC2 and then running the following commands:

     sudo systemctl enable httpd